 ▪The second content based naming method uses the absolute position of the text in the document.
 This is defined by drawing a rectangle around the desired text using the Win2PDF Desktop Application and we will refer to it as the content field.

 To determine which method will work best, you'll need to know how the auto-named files will be formatted when they are printed.
 If it's a form or report that has text output in exactly the same position on the page in each file, then the content field method will work best.
 If the information to be used in the file name is always preceded by the same word or sequence of characters, then the search word method will work best.
 In other words, the content field is good for fixed field position and length, and search word is better for variable positioning and (possibly) variable length.

-Consider this example: suppose you have a form from an accounting system that had a fixed location for the "Invoice Number"" value in the document, but a variable length value that followed the text "Purchase Order Number:".
+For example, suppose you have a form from an accounting system that had a fixed location for the "Invoice Number"" value in the document, but a variable length value that followed the text "Purchase Order Number:".
 If you wanted to name the file based on the "Purchase Order Number:", you could use search word since the purchase order number immediately follows (though it may contain a variable number of characters).
 It would grab everything after the search term to the next space or the end of the line.
 If you wanted to name the file based on the "Invoice Number:", you could use content field since it is always in the same location and with the same number of characters.

 The content based file naming features depend on the text in the document being searchable.
 The features will not work for scanned documents, or from applications that send text to the Win2PDF printer as graphics.
 To see the text searched by Win2PDF for both methods, you can create a sample PDF from your application and use the "extract text" feature of the Win2PDF Desktop Application to see the search text of the PDF.